Parallel Programming With CUDA

 0.1.2 Code Implementation

-Based on traditional code, use shared memory to optimize access to global memory and apply padding operation to avoid bank conflicts.
+Based on traditional code, shared memory is used to optimize access to global memory, and padding operations are used to avoid bank conflicts.

 1